-Janus Henderson’s “Art of WOW” program helps advisors cultivate client loyalty through personalized expressions of gratitude.
-Lindsay Troxell, Director, Knowledge Labs™ Professional Development, explains that the spirit of the WOW can be amplified by thoughtful gestures to meet the deeper, unstated needs of clients.
+Janus Henderson’s “Art of WOW” program helps financial professionals cultivate client loyalty through personalized expressions of gratitude.
+Lindsay Troxell, Director, Knowledge Labs® Professional Development, explains that the spirit of the WOW can be amplified by thoughtful gestures to meet the deeper, unstated needs of clients.

 You've bought in.
 Your team agrees.
 You're all fired up and excited to leverage The Art of WOW within the practice.

 Finding moments in your clients’ lives where you meet an unstated need can be a powerful differentiator.
 You start collecting data on your top clients – more data then you've ever collected before.
 Your entire team begins gathering facts and tidbits: Jane Smith's favorite wine is pinot noir, she loves tennis, she grew up in San Diego, she enjoys spending time with her grandkids, and she loves dogs and chocolate.

 You hope that after gathering and storing this information in your CRM, one day you'll be able to find a moment where something happens in Jane's life – an opportunity to leverage what you know to create a WOW moment for her.
 Finally, that day arrives.

 Jane tells you that she's broken her arm and will be in a cast for a while.
 You think to yourself, "This is one of those moments where we could WOW Jane by doing something that would surprise and delight her.”
 Does this sound familiar?